AI

 • Provider Status: green (active), yellow (cooldown), red (billing issue)

-• Usage Analytics: token consumption by day/week/model
+• Usage Analytics: token consumption by day/week/model, estimated savings

 No CLI commands needed — everything visible through the desktop GUI.